Smith recognized for 2016 SBJ Athletic Director of the Year award

 Smith grew up in Cleveland, Ohio, and attended the University of Notre Dame on a football scholarship.
 He played four years of football as a defensive end for the Irish and was a member of the 1973 Associated Press national championship team.

-Gene and Sheila, have four children: Matt, Nicole, Lindsey and Summer, and five grandchildren: Marshall, Steele, Addison, Grayson and Tyson.
+Gene and Sheila have four children: Matt, Nicole, Lindsey and Summer, and seven grandchildren: Marshall, Steele, Addison, Grayson, Tyson, Elijah and Maya.

 Torpegaard and Joyce Will Play for a National Title on Monday